 Our Commitment to Equity, Diversity & Inclusion

-Cascadia Behavioral Healthcare is invested in creating meaningful opportunities to engage employees at all organizational levels in the work toward racial equity.
+We are invested in creating meaningful opportunities to engage employees at all levels of the organization in the work toward racial equity.
 Cascadia recognizes that racism, particularly anti-black racism, is a public health crisis.
 By focusing on racial equity and anti-racism efforts, we influence both the culture and performance of the organization to meet the needs of our clients and employees.
 We commit to being culturally affirming and responsive; to implement recruitment, hiring, and promotional practices that move Cascadia to more closely reflect and represent the communities we serve; to challenge ourselves to address health disparities and remove barriers to whole health care, and to hold ourselves accountable at all levels of leadership in implementing policy and practices put forth in this regard.